How do I search the text in a PDF document?

 - Click the grey 'x' icon to close the Find function.

-1. Click Edit in the Menu Toolbar, and then click Search in the submenu to enable the Search function.
+1. Click Search on the far rght of the ribbon (or press Ctrl+Shift+F) to enable the Search function.
 The Search pane will open:

 - Enter the search terms in the upper text box or select Advanced Criterion (detailed below).